Bitcoin Returns and Public Attention to COVID-19: Do Timing and Individualism Matter?: Abstract

 \section{Abstract}

-The pandemic evolution and people's concern over it have an impact on the Bitcoin market, while the extent of individualism differentiates how individuals respond to preventive measures and how investors behave on the financial market during the pandemic.
-This paper examines if public attention to COVID-19 in individualistic vs. collectivistic countries Granger causes Bitcoin returns between February 11, 2020 and May 09, 2022.
-In particular, from a time-varying perspective, it accounts for variations in the timing of COVID-19 issues across countries and circumvents the potential estimation bias that a Granger causality test could suffer, due largely to Google's sampling variation for different time frames.
-By comparing eight typically individualistic and collectivistic countries, the results show that collectivistic countries present a stronger pattern of causal relationships with Bitcoin returns than individualistic countries.
+The evolution of the pandemic and people's concern over it have an impact on the Bitcoin market, while the extent of individualism could differentiate investor behaviors in the financial market during the pandemic.
+This paper examines whether public attention to COVID-19 in individualistic countries versus collectivistic countries Granger causes Bitcoin returns between February 11, 2020 and May 09, 2022.
+To this end, eight large economies with a individualistic or collectivistic tradition are chosen for analyses.
+By using rolling and recursive-evolving algorithms, it accounts for the timing of COVID-19 issues that vary by country and circumvents the potential estimation bias that a traditional Granger causality test may suffer due largely to Google's sampling variation for different time frames.
+In general, collectivistic countries are found to have stronger causal impacts on Bitcoin returns than individualistic countries.

 \textbf{JEL Classification:} G41; G12; G15